Final Year: 1991 Chevrolet K5 Blazer – SOLD!

-Compare undifferentiated, jelly-bean-styled, modern-day, four-door-only Chevrolet Blazer to its original truck-based ancestors and its easy to see why the former has been a complete sales disaster for the brand.
+Compare undifferentiated, jelly-bean-styled, modern-day, four-door-only Chevrolet Blazer to its original truck-based ancestors, and it’s easy to see why the former has been a complete sales disaster for the brand.
 This is only exacerbated by the hugely popular Jeep Wrangler and redesigned Ford Bronco that must have GM’s top brass shaking their heads at.
-It’s no wonder the lack of modern version of the original has enthusiasts clamoring for nice “Square Body” versions such as this 1991 Chevrolet K5 Blazer Silverado listed over the weekend here on Craigslist in Florida, New York.
+It’s no wonder the lack of a modern version of the original has enthusiasts clamoring for nice “Square Body” versions such as this 1991 Chevrolet K5 Blazer Silverado originally listed in January 2021 on Craigslist in Florida, New York.
 1991 was the swan song for the brand’s wildly popular second-generation Square Body version produced since 1973.
 Currently offered at $12,500, The Hagerty Insurance Online Valuation Tool confirms the ask falls between this guide’s current #4 “Fair” (Daily Driver) estimate of $7,600 and it’s #3 “Good” appraisal of $13,700.
-If you are serious about buying this daily driver quality K5, you can start the conversation by either calling or texting the current caretaker at (516) 480-1192.
-When you connect, please remember to mention you saw their Chevy Colonnade hardtop featured here on GuysWithRides.com.
-Good luck with the purchase!

 Chevrolet launched the Blazer in 1969 to compete with increasingly popular International Harvester Scout and the Ford Bronco.
 Both of these were originally aimed at the short Jeep CJ series, which were much smaller than other trucks.
 Chevrolet’s innovation that also minimized development and production costs was to simply offer a shortened pickup truck, which both increased interior space, and lowered the cost of production with a shared platform.
 The formula worked through three generations right through 1991 when the example featured here was produced.
 For 1992, Chevrolet replaced the full-size Blazer name with the ‘Tahoe” to further distinguish the full-size offering from its smaller, S-10 based compact SUV carrying the same name.